AI Insurance Quote Follow-Up Calls

 AfterThe first response asks enough to flag auto-home, renters-auto, umbrella, or business-line potential.

-Coverage and claim questions invite off-script answers.
+Coverage and claim questions invite off-plan answers.

 AfterAdvice-sensitive topics are captured and sent to licensed staff without casual policy interpretation.